iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

       - **Population boundaries (when relevant):** the user groups the evidence applies to (e.g., age ranges or other inclusion/exclusion criteria) and any known limitations outside those boundaries.

 - **Evidence package (what you keep)**
-  A structured “evidence dossier” that makes AI features **reviewable, defensible, and consistent** across product, QA, support, and (where relevant) app-store review.
+  A structured “evidence dossier” that makes AI features **reviewable, defensible, and consistent** across product, quality assurance (QA), support, and (where relevant) app-store review.
 Typical contents:

   - **Intended use and boundaries (what it is / is not)**
     A short statement of purpose and limits — e.g., “wellness estimate / informational feedback” and explicit non-use (not diagnosis, not treatment guidance, not emergency detection).

+  - **AI feature card (one-page summary)**
+    A single page that anyone on the team (product, QA, support) can use to understand the AI feature quickly:

+    - **What it does (in plain language):** the user-facing purpose (e.g., “wellness estimate” / “trend visualization”).
+    - **What it uses as input:** what the AI reads (e.g., camera signal on-device, motion/lighting checks), and what it does *not* use.
+    - **What it produces as output:** what is shown to the user (estimate/range/indicator), plus how it should be interpreted.
+    - **When it should refuse to output a number:** the key “cannot estimate” conditions (e.g., low light, motion, short/failed capture, unsupported device/OS).
+    - **Where the evidence applies:** app version(s), AI SDK/model version(s), supported device models and operating system (OS) range, and the tested conditions (lighting/motion/capture guidance).
+    - **Known limitations (simple list):** the main situations where results degrade and what the user should do instead.
+    - **Operational controls:** provenance labels (AI/device/manual), storage/sync rules for AI outputs (if any), and support escalation path.
+    - **Rollback / containment plan:** how the feature can be limited or disabled safely (e.g., feature toggle), and who owns that decision.

   - **Outputs and interpretation guidance (what the user should understand)**
     - What each output represents (estimate/indicator/range) and the correct user interpretation
     - What users should *not* infer (e.g., not a clinical diagnosis or medical recommendation)